 Download: for more information on the Starter Files for Blender 2.8 and what’s included click here.

-When opening old *.blend files into Blender 2.8 the most immediate issue is missing images (notwithstanding being in the correct ‘display mode‘).
-This is due entirely to Blender 2.8 no longer supporting ‘Multitexture‘ and ‘Blender Render‘ (Blender Internal), the default display systems used to display objects on screen in previous versions of the application (Blender 2.79 and below).
+When opening old *.blend files into Blender 2.80 the most immediate issue are missing images (notwithstanding being in the correct ‘display mode‘).
+This is due entirely to Blender 2.8+ no longer supporting ‘Multitexture‘ and ‘Blender Render‘ (Blender Internal), the default display systems used to display objects on screen in previous versions of the application (Blender 2.79 and below).

-The fix for this requires the conversion of old materials to the new node-based system, using the Node Editor (Shading Workspace), so that rather than having a separate Material, Texture and Image properties comprising a material, the setting and options normal selected during creation of old, are now ‘nodes‘ or blocks, linked together into a larger group, forming the Material, three for standard materials, five for basic transparency (image based alpha).
+The fix for this requires the conversion of old materials to the new node-based system, using the Node Editor (Shading Workspace), so that rather than having separate Material, Texture and Image properties comprising an assigned material, the settings and options normally selected during creation of old, are now ‘nodes‘ or distinct blocks linked together into a larger group forming a Material ‘tree’, three for standard materials, five for basic transparency (image based alpha).

 Design note: the use of nodes only applies to the display of materials/images in Blender, for IMVU, so long as the normal naming conventions are followed (material names being numerically appended [n] where ‘n’ represents an incremental number), meshes will import, and be assembled with, materials in Create Mode.

-It may possible to utilise Cal3D for IMVU content export from Blender 2.8 but it’s unlikely to happen with the availability of FBX and the age of Cal3D essentially ensuring its general obsolescence (there is no Cal3D exporter for Blender 2.80).
-To export FBX files from Blender 2.8 for use in IMVU follow the FBX export/import guidelines here.
+It may possible to utilise Cal3D for IMVU content exported from Blender 2.80 but it’s unlikely to happen with the availability of FBX and the age of Cal3D essentially ensuring its general obsolescence (there is no Cal3D exporter for Blender 2.80).
+To export FBX files from Blender 2.80 for use in IMVU follow the FBX export/import guidelines here.

 Design note: export will differ depending on the product type, see here for general details.